Genomicsplc/ukb-pret/UK_Biobank_PRS_Release_Dataset_Notes.md

 ## Dataset release notes, issues and clarifications

 - All PRS in the release are meant to be centered.
-We note however that the prostate cancer PRS (standard version) has suboptimal centering properties.
+We note however that the prostate cancer PRS (Standard version) has suboptimal centering properties.
 This issue will be fixed in the next release.
 - Both Crohn's disease and ulcerative colitis are primarily based on a relatively sparse ImmunoChip array.
-This sparsity complicated the meta-analysis process, leading to less effective enhanced PRS.
-For this reason, the enhanced version of the PRS is not provided for either of these two diseases.
+This sparsity complicated the meta-analysis process, leading to less effective Enhanced PRS.
+For this reason, the Enhanced version of the PRS is not provided for either of these two diseases.
+Please use the Standard versions in lieu of the Enhanced versions.

 ## Original Release Notes